dlagorealestate/kickstarter/README.md

 ### Analysis of Outcomes Based on Goals
     -With the analysis of the outcomes based on the goal amount, we wanted to see what percent of those goals were met.
 We wanted to figure out how many were succesful and failed with in a specific goal amount.
 We took the data and divided it by the toal number of the projects with the same goal amount to see what percentage of it was met.
 We created a line graph to easily present the data in a simplified format.
 ### Challenges and Difficulties Encountered
+    -My main difficulties came with the formulas.
+Making sure to remember when to add a space or a comma, can get tricky.
+Another thing to try and remember for me is to make sure the cell exist before making the filters and columns.
+Sometimes i got ahead of myself and started dropping the headers into the columns and rows sections, then found my self wondering where the "Year" column was to filter by year, well i never made a year header and column in the worksheet.
+But these little mistakes really helped me step back and understand that if its in a cell, it will be there, we cant create something that isnt there.

 ## Results